Kinkaid Lake: Natural features

 Topography varies, from sandstone bluff formations to rolling hills surrounding the lake.
 In the rolling hills, oak and hickory trees predominate.
 Numerous flat contours are planted with prairie grasses, cool-season grasses, and wildlife food plots.

 Camping

 Picnic tables, shelters, charcoal grills and restroom facilities are provided at both Johnson Creek Recreation Area and Paul Ice Recreation Area.
 The second rest area also has playground equipment.
 Camping is permitted by the U.S. Forest Service, with locations at the Kinkaid-Reed's Creek Conservancy District and the Johnson Creek Recreation Area at Kinkaid Village Marina.
 Kinkaid Village Marina has 28 shaded RV sites with a picnic table and BBQ grill.
 There is also water, electric, and sewer at each site.
-In addition, there is over 100 campsites that can be rented on an annual basis.
+In addition, there are over 100 campsites that can be rented on an annual basis.
 The marina also offers many other conveniences including: a campers store, hot showers, restaurant, free boat docks, boat sales and boat service.
 Camping is not permitted on any property held by the Department of Natural Resources.